The First Dungeon Crawl in History - Mapping a Lost Session Report, Part 1

 The Dungeons story makes it clear that the adventurers have never been in the dungeon before, except for Lord Jenkins, who went in once, the day before.

-Given all the firsts happening here, it is more likely to be very early in the campaign.
-If we turn back to the Blackmoor Gazette And Rumormonger #1, we find all the pieces in place for early "Fall" 1971, when Jenkins first comes to stay in the castle - presumably late September or early October.
+If we turn back to the Blackmoor Gazette And Rumormonger #1 from 1971, we find it reported that Lord Jenkins first comes to stay in the castle in early "Fall" - presumably late September or early October.

-None of this tells us for certain if Dungeons predates Return, but taken all together it appears not.
-However, it does appear the two are likely only weeks apart.
+None of this tells us for certain if Dungeons predates Return, but it appears not if Jenkins isn't in Blackmoor until fall and Fant is the Baron in charge.

 The sequence that logically follows is: